mscharmann/tools/Tutorial_genotype_filtering_denovo_ddRADseq.md

 ### DONE!

+**Question at the end: How much of the raw data has made it to the end, which steps remove most data?**

-## helper scripts
+## Useful helpers

-code to count the missingness at genotype level from a VCF.
-This can be pasted into a terminal.
+#### To count the missingness at genotype level from a VCF.
+This can be pasted into a terminal:
 ```
 vcf=XXX.vcf
 bcftools query -f '[%GT\t]\n' $vcf | \